Background pattern

 • if you are allergic to enalapril or any of the other ingredients of this medicine (listed in section 6),

-• if you have previously been treated with a medicine from the same group of drugs as Enalapril Normon (ACE inhibitors) and have had allergic reactions with swelling of the face, lips, tongue, and/or throat with difficulty swallowing or breathing,
+• if you have been treated with a medicine of the same group as Enalapril Normon (ACE inhibitors) and have had allergic reactions with swelling of the face, lips, tongue and/or throat with difficulty swallowing or breathing,

-• if you have been diagnosed with hereditary or unknown cause angioedema (the development of large hives on the surface of the skin, especially around the eyes and lips, which can also affect hands, feet, and throat, and can cause swelling of the face, lips, tongue, and/or throat with difficulty swallowing or breathing),
+• if you have been diagnosed with angioedema (development of large hives on the skin surface, especially around the eyes and lips, which can also affect hands, feet, and throat and can also cause swelling of the face, lips, tongue and/or throat with difficulty swallowing or breathing) of hereditary or unknown origin,

-• if you have diabetes or kidney failure and are being treated with a medicine to lower blood pressure that contains aliskiren
+• if you have diabetes or kidney problems and are being treated with a blood pressure-lowering medicine that contains aliskiren

-• if you are more than 3 months pregnant.
-(It is also best to avoid Enalapril Normon at the beginning of pregnancy - see Pregnancy section)
+• if you are pregnant for more than 3 months.
+(It is also best to avoid Enalapril Normon at the beginning of pregnancy - see section Pregnancy)

-You should inform your doctor if you think you are pregnant (or may be).
-Enalapril Normon is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used at this stage (see Pregnancy section).
+You should inform your doctor if you think you are pregnant (or might be).
+Enalapril Normon is not recommended at the beginning of pregnancy and should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if used at this stage (see section Pregnancy).

 Warnings and precautions